ndbls/unholy_win32/README.md

 }
 ```

-This is the unholy program that will be modifying the target program while it is running.
+This is the unholy program that will be modifying the behavior of the target program while it is running.
 ```c++
 // main.c - hacker.exe (program that modifies the target program's behaviour)
 #include <stdio.h>